HardlyDifficult/Tutorials/Chapter1.md

 </details>

-## 1.26) Spawn balls from an evil cloud
+## 1.26) Spawn balls from an EvilCloud

-Create a prefab for the spike ball, and remove the GameObject from the scene.
+Create a prefab for the SpikeBall, and remove the GameObject from the scene.

 <details><summary>How</summary>

 Create a prefab:

- - Select the Spike Ball and click/drag it to the Assets/Prefabs folder.
+ - Select the SpikeBall and click/drag it to the Assets/Prefabs folder.
  - Delete the GameObject from the Hierarchy, removing it from the scene but leaving our prefab in-tact.

 <img src="http://i.imgur.com/roE0SWK.gif" width=300px />

-<br>Create an evil cloud:
+<br>Create an EvilCloud:

  - Drag in the sprite, we are using **spritesheet_jumper_57**.
-   - Add it to an empty parent GameObject named "Evil Cloud".
+   - Add it to an empty parent GameObject named "EvilCloud".
    - Move it to the top left of the screen.
    - Use the Scale tool evenly on all dimensions till it fits nicely.